 Most homes only have 1 thermostat located in a central hallway of the house.
 Zoning Systems use dampers in your ductwork that open and close as needed based on the thermostat setting in each zone.
 When a zone is at the selected temperature and doesn’t need to be heated or cooled, the dampers close to save energy and maximize comfort elsewhere.
 Think of it as controlling your heating and cooling the same way you control your lights – a thermostat controls each zone to the temperature you choose.

 Indoor Air Quality & Humidifiers

 Indoor Air Quality (IAQ) refers to the air quality within buildings, especially as it relates to the health and comfort of the occupants.
 We spend most of our time indoors, so breathing healthy air where we live, work and play is critical.
 Indoor air pollution is one of the top five environmental health risks and as much as 62% of allergy symptoms are caused by indoor air allergies.

 Air purification systems are the best defense against uncomfortable or unhealthy air.
 They help control everything from microscopic dust mites and mold spores to infectious bacteria and viruses.
 From patented photocatalytic technology to filter, purify and freshen the air, to hospital general surgery level filtration systems, our skilled Comfort Advisors can help you determine what best suits your needs.

 Humidifiers allow alleviation from our dry high desert air.
-During cold weather, air is less humid than normal.
-Many people combat winter dryness with a humidifier which can help prevent or alleviate dry skin, eyes and sinuses.
+During cold weather, the air is less humid than normal.
+Many people combat winter dryness with a humidifier which can help prevent or alleviate dry skin, eyes, and sinuses.
 And since humid air keeps you warmer, it allows you to operate your system at a lower, more efficient temperature.